 Internet service can be very expensive, and people living on a fixed income may not be able to afford the standard rates charged by service providers.

 In Allegheny County, people who qualify are able to sign up for Comcast Internet Essentials.
-Internet Essentials offers a $9.95 a month home internet package to people who qualify public assistance programs such as SNAP, Medicaid, School Lunch, Housing Assistance, SSI, and more.
+Internet Essentials offers a $9.95 a month home internet package to people who qualify for public assistance programs such as SNAP, Medicaid, School Lunch, Housing Assistance, SSI, and more.

 Other Internet Service Providers may also provide income-qualified programs.
 Contact your provider to see what is available.

 You do not need a home computer to access the internet.
 In fact, many people use a smartphone as their main or only way to connect.

 Smartphones can be expensive, but, as with home internet, there are programs available for income-qualified people to get free or reduced-cost phones and phone plans.